New to cresties? Want some more information? Here are a few quick facts to get you started!

 Where are Crested Geckos from?

 Crested geckos were once believed to only exist in the Isle of Pines region of the New Caledonian archipelago, where they were rediscovered in 1994.
 It is believed most of our current captive population comes from this area.
-Since then, new research and studies have shown the wild crested gecko has a range throughout the southern part of Grande Terre.
+Since then, new research and studies have shown that crested geckos in the wild have a range throughout the southern part of Grande Terre.
 The mainland has pockets of recently identified gecko populations distributed erratically, with the new C. belepensis species from the Northwest island of Belep.

 New 2015 data from a research team studying native geckos found that Corellophus cilliatus, along with Rhacodactylus leachianus in the northern area of New Caledonia called Néhoué River at coordinates 20.41708°S, 164.2212°E. The closest known populations are near Canala, 150 miles to the southeast.